 All affiliated clubs can request to host courses, seminars and clinics.
-Please read the information below and contact the Director of Coaching Jacob Daniel (firstname.lastname@example.org) or the Coaching Administrator Tara Daniel (email@example.com) to discuss your needs.
+Please read the information below and contact Jacob Daniel, Director of Coaching (email@example.com) or the Tara Daniel, Member Administrator - Coaching/ODP (firstname.lastname@example.org) to discuss your needs.

 Coaching Courses Offered in Georgia

-The coaching courses we offer include the official US Soccer licensing certification courses, as well as the USC non-residential and residential diploma courses and the Georgia Soccer state-level recreational courses.
+We offer the official US Soccer licensing certification courses, USC non-residential and residential diploma courses and the Georgia Soccer state-level recreational courses.